 10. How to Start a Creative Business: The Jargon-Free Guide for Creative Entrepreneurs by Doug Richard

 Serial entrepreneur, business educator, and Dragon’s Den investor Doug Richard reveals his top tips for turning a creative business idea into something that works.
-The book is very easy to read with a ten-point plan to lead you along the path of freelancing, including real-life case studies from successful creative startups like Tatty Devine and Time Out.
+The book is straightforward to read with a ten-point plan to lead you along the path of freelancing, including real-life case studies from successful creative startups like Tatty Devine and Time Out.
 Cutting out all of the technical jargon, How to Start a Creative Business: The Jargon-Free Guide for Creative Entrepreneurs makes you access how to turn your creativity into a business.

 Creative Boom is a participant in the Amazon EU Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk.